Yu Darvish: 2010 season

-Darvish's 2010 season was another strong individual performance, but he struggled to win as many games due to the Fighters troubles.
+Darvish's 2010 season was another strong individual performance, but he struggled to win as many games due to the Fighters' troubles.
 The Fighters finished 74–67, but in fourth place.
-His opening day loss was reflective of his 2010 season; he pitched well but the team struggled.
-He began the 2010 season losing to the Fukuoka SoftBank Hawks on 20 March.
+His opening-day loss was reflective of his 2010 season; he pitched well but the team struggled.
+He began the 2010 season losing to the Fukuoka SoftBank Hawks on March 20.
 Darvish allowed two early unearned runs on his way to a complete game loss (5 runs allowed, 3 earned runs) striking out 13.
-The Fighters began the season with a 5–14–1 stretch that was put them with their worst winning percentage in five years.
+The Fighters began the season with a 5–14–1 stretch that put them with their worst winning percentage in five years.
 They struggled in all phases of play, but Darvish continued to pitch well.
 Even at this low point, he was leading the league in strikeouts even as the rest of the rotation was 3–9.
 Darvish struck out at least 10 hitters in each of his first five starts.

-Darvish's 2010 season also was noticeable because speculation increased about his potential move (or posting) to Major League Baseball.
-Darvish was interviewed by The Associated Press where he announced his plans to review his options at the end of the season.
+Darvish's 2010 season was also noticeable because speculation increased about his potential move (or posting) to Major League Baseball.
+Darvish was interviewed by The Associated Press, where he announced his plans to review his options at the end of the season.
 He noted, "Right now, I'm just focused on helping my team win this season ...
 Once the season is over, I'll consider my future."
 The Associated Press noted that both his exposure to international play during the 2009 World Baseball Classic and recurring injuries both led him to consider leaving Japan.
-In addition to back problems he also missed a start in June with a sore right knee.
+In addition to back problems, he also missed a start in June with a sore right knee.

 Despite the injuries and potential distractions, Darvish pitched well down the stretch.
-His last three starts were all complete games and he struck out 35 hitters in those 27 innings.
+His last three starts were all complete games, and he struck out 35 hitters in those 27 innings.
 Darvish finished the season with only a 12–8 record, but with a 1.78 ERA.
-He led the league with 10 complete games, 222 strikeouts, a 1.01 WHIP.
-This was Darvish's fourth consecutive sub 2.00 ERA.
+He led the league with 10 complete games, 222 strikeouts, and a 1.01 WHIP.
+This was Darvish's fourth consecutive sub-2.00 ERA.

-On 18 October 2010, Darvish posted on his blog that he would be returning to the Fighters for the 2011 season.
+On October 18, 2010, Darvish posted on his blog that he would be returning to the Fighters for the 2011 season.